Prepared for A New Normal at Children's Hospital of Philadelphia

-Now, after much preparation, we have carefully resumed in-person visits at our Main Campus and our Care Network locations.
+Now, after much preparation, we have carefully resumed in-person visits at our Philadelphia Campus and our Care Network locations.
 We would not offer these services until we were confident we could do so responsibly and safely.

 We understand that the prospect of visiting a healthcare facility during this time can be frightening, and we want to share with you the strict measures that are in place to keep you and your child safe.